 As a cellist, Chalakov performed at various international forums in Bulgaria, Mexico and the US, including the European Capital of Culture (1999), Primavera de Radio Nuevo León (2005), Forum of Cultures (2007), ArteFest San Pedro (2013), Apollo Festival (Alexandria, WA 2018), among others.
 He also served as an assistant conductor of the Orquesta Sinfonica Juvenil del Estado de Mexico (2010) and conductor of the Orquesta Juvenil de la ESMDM (2016–2017).

 Chalakov holds bachelor´s and master´s degrees in music education from the Academy of Music, Dance and Visual Arts of Plovdiv, where he studied with Magdalena Chikcheva.
 In May 2019, he earned his Master of Music in cello performance from Texas State University under the tutelage of Karla Hamelin.
-Chalakov is currently pursuing the DMA in cello performance and serving as a graduate teaching associate at The Ohio State University, where he studies with Mark Rudoff, professor of cello.
+Chalakov, a doctoral candidate in cello performance, is serving as a graduate teaching associate at The Ohio State University, where he studies with Mark Rudoff, professor of cello.